2011 royal tour of Canada: Quebec

 Outside their first stop, Sainte-Justine University Hospital Centre, Reseau de Resistance du Québécois (RRQ) protesters' bilingual placards called the couple "parasites".
 Onlookers and well-wishers outnumbered the protesters "10 to 1", according to media reports.
 The RRQ had hired 40 security guards to keep their protesters in check.
 The Duke and Duchess visited the hospital to meet with patients and their families.

 The couple received cooking classes at l'Institut de tourisme et d'hôtellerie du Québec.
-The Mouvement pacifique pour l'indépendence du Québec was planning to protest the visit by dressing in peasant costumes, outside the institute.
+The Mouvement pacifique pour l'indépendance du Québec was planning to protest the visit by dressing in peasant costumes, outside the institute.
+Upon their arrival at the Institut, the couple was greeted by approximately 500 fans and protesters.
+Jean Charest, the premier of Quebec, and his wife accompanied the couple in the class.
+The two couples had supper together after the short workshop.

 The couple departed from Montreal for Quebec City at 9:55 pm, on HMCS Montréal.

 After saying Morning Prayer with the crew of HMCS Montréal, the ship docked at Quebec City, Quebec.
 Crowds gathered on the boardwalk to Chateau Frontenac, and along to the Plains of Abraham.
 The couple then toured la Maison Dauphine, an organization which serves street youth, where they had a private conversation with a small group, to here the youth's stories.

 The first public event of the day was just after noon, a Freedom of the City Ceremony at the Quebec City Hall (Hôtel de ville de Québec).
 William's speech, delivered entirely in French, included "You, the Québécois and Québécoise, have such vitality and vigour.
 It is simply a pleasure to be here."
 Sovereigntist group Réseau de Résistance du Québécois expected 300 protesters for their demonstration outside City Hall; media reported about 200 showed up.
 Protesters noted that they did have a plane fly over the city hall with a separatist banner.

 The next public event was at a community celebration in Lévis, Quebec, touring the Fort Numéro Un de Lévis.
 From there, they went to Charlottetown, Prince Edward Island for the evening.

-The royal couple arrived in Montreal in the evening and attended a cooking class with students at the Institut de Tourisme et d'Hotellerie du Québec.
-Jean Charest, the premier of Quebec, and his wife accompanied the couple in the class.
-The two couples had supper together after the short workshop.
-Upon their arrival at the Institut, the couple was greeted by approximately 500 fans and protesters.